yugabyte/yugabyte-db/docs/content/latest/quick-start/kubernetes/install.md

 ## Prerequisites

 You must have [Minikube](https://github.com/kubernetes/minikube) installed on your localhost.
-[Follow these instructions](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install Minikube along with its pre-requisites.
+[Follow these instructions](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install Minikube along with its prerequisites.

 We will be using the [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) workload API of Kubernetes, so you should have a version that supports this (preferably 1.8+).
 Run the version commands as shown below to verify the version.